 Often under estimated, gut health is absolutely key to maintaining healthy skin and avoiding flare-ups.
 Make sure your diet contains as much fresh fruit and vegetables as possible, avoid highly processed food and high levels of sugar.
 Ensuring the right levels beneficial bacteria in the gut can make a huge difference to the skin.
 Speak to a nutritionist to get a personalized eating plan for healthy gut function.

-If you would like more advice on what may suit your skin please join us on Facebook or get in touch with us at firstname.lastname@example.org
+If you would like more advice on what may suit your skin please get in touch with us at firstname.lastname@example.org

 Check out our blog: Why Isn't My Moisturiser Working?